-Like all dogs, Chinese Crested Dogs require good nutrition.
-A small breed formula dog food should do the trick.
+Like all dogs, Chinese crested dogs require good nutrition.
+A small breed, high-quality dog food should do the trick.
 Many owners opt for limited ingredient diets to help reduce the risk of inflammation in this breed.

-Puzzle feeders help slow your dog down during mealtimes and burn off energy, and can really help your dog enjoy his high-quality dog food.
+Puzzle feeders help slow your dog down during mealtimes and burn off energy, and can really help your dog enjoy his food.